wsuh60/wnv_project/README.md

 **Your project is due at 10:00 AM EST/9:00 AM CST on Friday, March 9.**

-### **Competition Evaluation**

-The Kaggle competition should be evaluated on the following 4 points:

-1. **AUC Scoring**: A clear winning group will be determined based on the AUC Scoring performed by the Kaggle Leaderboard.
-This is not to say that the winning group's work was the best submission.
-Remember, just hitting a benchmark is not enough to determine success; the following points are just as important if not more so.

-2. **Clearly documented observations**: Students should have some log, whether it is a markdown file, text file, or iPython notebook, describing the observations and decisions they made along the way.
-This should be submitted to your instructor prior to your final presentation.

-3. **Code**: All of your models, pipelines, cleaning techniques, and transformations should be properly coded and documented.
-Syntax is important, as data scientists are often tasked with building products that will be collaborated upon or maintained by other engineers.
-It is also important that no mistakes were made while pipelining data.
-If any data points were corrupted, the results are useless.

-4. **Presentation**: Your presentation is expected to be client facing.
-Describe your data and approach as if your client is in front of you.
-This includes explaining the decisions made, the means by which you evaluated your decisions, and visualizations to support the story you are telling.
-This is a storytelling exercise, so be sure to set up, explain, and summarize your work clearly.

 ---

 ### Project Feedback + Evaluation